Alan Dershowitz: Donald Trump (2020)

 In January 2020, Dershowitz joined President Donald Trump's legal team as Trump was being tried on impeachment charges in the Senate.
 Dershowitz's addition to the team was notable, as commentators pointed out that he was a Hillary Clinton supporter and had offered occasionally controversial television defenses of Trump in the preceding two years.
 The statement announcing Dershowitz's joining the team said that Dershowitz was "nonpartisan when it comes to the Constitution."
 Dershowitz said he would not accept any compensation, and if he was paid anything, he would donate it to charity.
 He defended his representation of Trump, which was controversial among Trump critics, saying, "I'm there to try to defend the integrity of the constitution.
 That benefits President Trump in this case."
 Dershowitz said that his role would be limited to presenting oral arguments before the Senate opposing impeachment.

 In his oral arguments, Dershowitz said that proof of a crime is required to impeach a president.
 Some commentators suggested that his position contradicted his statements during the impeachment of Bill Clinton, when he said no proof of a crime was required.
 Dershowitz later retracted his statements made during the Clinton era, saying, "To the extent there are inconsistencies between my current position and what I said 22 years ago, I am correct today ....
 During the Clinton impeachment, the issue was not whether a technical crime was required, because he was charged with perjury."

 Some of his comments were considered to represent an overly expansive view of executive power.
 He argued, "If a president does something which he believes will help him get elected in the public interest, that cannot be the kind of quid pro quo that results in impeachment."
 Dershowitz later said his comment was mischaracterized: "a president seeking reelection cannot do anything he wants.
 He is not above the law.
 He cannot commit crimes."
 In 2020, Dershowitz sued CNN for alleged mischaracterization of his comments amounting to defamation.
 He set up a legal defense fund to cover his expenses in the lawsuit and, in 2022, CNN asked the court to force the fund to disclose its donors.
 Later in the year the court ordered the disclosure.
 The judge ruled against Dershowitz on the defamation issue in 2023.
+In June 2026, the Supreme Court refused to revive the suit.

 After the trial, Dershowitz used his ties with the Trump administration to lobby it to give clemency to his various other clients.
 He played a role in at least 12 clemency grants, as well as unsuccessfully lobbying the administration to commute the 10-year sentence of George Nader, who had pleaded guilty to child pornography and sex trafficking.